haberdashPI/vscode-master-key/README.md

 #### Parameteric Bindings

-Express an entire sequence of bindings use the `foreach` field.
+Express an entire series of bindings using the `foreach` field.

 #### Stateful Bindings

 Update state with the `master-key.captureKeys`, `master-key.updateCount`, `master-key.setFlag` or `master-key.storeNamed` and then use this state in downstream commands using `computedArgs` instead of `args` in your keybinding.

-#### Record and repeat keypresses
+#### Record and Repeat Commands

-Master key records recent key-presses, allowing you to create commands that quickly repeat a previous sequence of key presses using `master-key.replayFromHistory` or `master-key.pushHistoryToStack` and `master-key.replayFromStack`.
+Master key records recent key presses, allowing you to create commands that quickly repeat a previous sequence using `master-key.replayFromHistory` or `master-key.pushHistoryToStack` and `master-key.replayFromStack`.

 #### Documented Bindings